 - Turn on your furnace: Once the clean filter is properly secured, you can turn your furnace back on.

 Will a Dirty Air Filter Cause a Furnace Not to Work?

-The short answer is, yes, a dirty air filter can cause a furnace to quit working or reduce its lifespan.
-Changing your furnace or air conditioning filter is one of the easiest things you can do to keep your system running efficiently.
+The simple answer is, yes, a dirty air filter can cause a furnace to quit working or decrease its lifespan.
+Changing your furnace or air conditioning filter is one of the simplest things you can do to keep your system operating efficiently.